 \subsubsection{Spatio-Temporal Scene Graphs}

-Scene graphs are a popular representation for describing multiple geometries in an environment, and the relations between them.
+Scene graphs are a popular representation for describing multiple geometries in an environment and the relations between them.
 3D scene graphs could be generalized to include a temporal dimension through multiple means.
-A straightforward approach is to represent a 4D spatio-gemporal scene graphs as a collection of 3D scene graphs at different time stamps~\cite{ActionGenome, HOMAGE}.
+A straightforward approach is to represent a 4D spatio-temporal scene graph as a collection of 3D scene graphs at different time stamps~\cite{ActionGenome, HOMAGE}.
 While each slice is a standard 3D scene graph, temporal edges can be used to connect the same entity across slices.
 It is also possible to generalize a linear sequence into an arbitrary graph, where edges link temporally proximal concepts~\cite{MotionGraphs}.
 A collection of slices could also be grouped to represent entire events.

-While such representations are effective, they are computationally expensive---when the size and length of the 4D scene grows, because all nodes are still in 3D.
-A natural generalization will to be adopt 4D nodes, where each node describes not a single 3D geometry, but rather a tube/trajectory of 4D geometries over time~\cite{ICCV11STGraph}.
+While such representations are effective, they are computationally expensive---when the size and length of the 4D scene grow, because all nodes are still in 3D.
+A natural generalization is to adopt 4D nodes, where each node describes a tube/trajectory of 4D geometries over time~\cite{ICCV11STGraph}, rather than a single 3D geometry.
 In addition to concrete geometries, 4D nodes can also represent abstract concepts such as events.
-Doing so drastically reduce the size of the graph, removing the need for a node at every time slice.
+Doing so drastically reduces the size of the graph, removing the need for a node at every time slice.
 Edges can also be generalized to work with 4D nodes.
-Instead of distinguishing between spatial (at 3D slices) and temporal (connecting adjatent 3D nodes) edges, a single edge connecting 4D nodes can represent spatio-temporal concepts over time, including time-restricted properties (e.g. co-visibility)~\cite{3DDSG}, actions that evolve through time (e.g. falling from)~\cite{4DPanoSceneGraph}, or causal relationships.
+Instead of distinguishing between spatial (at 3D slices) and temporal (connecting adjacent 3D nodes) edges, a single edge connecting 4D nodes can represent spatio-temporal concepts over time, including time-restricted properties (e.g. co-visibility)~\cite{3DDSG}, evolving actions (e.g. falling from)~\cite{4DPanoSceneGraph}, or causal relationships.